Student Non-Academic Employment

 - 0098 Camp Resident Assistant

 The compensation rates for student non-academic job titles are established each year by Human Resources.
 With the exception of H&F Resident Assistants and Camp Resident Assistants, all employees in student non-academic positions must be paid on an hourly basis.

 If you have questions about your job title or your assignment, please contact the HR representative in the department where you work.
-Your department may have requirements in addition to those discussed on this page.
+Your hiring department may impose requirements and limits that are more restrictive than those discussed on this page.

 - Students should be assigned to a student non-academic job title when: